How to buy the best home cinema system

 These deliver full surround-sound with three front speakers, two rear speakers, a subwoofer and usually a DVD and/or Blu-ray player.

-These add two more rear speakers to the 5.1 layout.
+A 7.1 system adds two more rear speakers to the 5.1 layout.
 However, the challenge of fitting so many speakers into your room means this type of system is only for the true home cinema enthusiast who has the space and budget to suit.

 Could I go wireless?